 Timed to coincide with the annual New Hope Celebrates (NHC) Pride Parade, a special Pride Service, with a focus on transgender concerns, was held at St. Philip’s in May 2016.
 The church also participated in the parade itself, as it does each year.

 Interested in rolling up your sleeves with The Simple Way community in Philly?
-How about blessing the Delaware River, getting “Ashes to Go,” or attending a live performance of “Curiously English” music by classical artists Noelle and Sebastian Grand?
+How about blessing the Delaware River, getting “Ashes to Go,” or attending a live performance of piano and cello music by classical artists Noelle and Sebastian Grand?